 The Pros and Cons of Personal Loans

-Here, we’ll take a look at personal loan pros and cons so you can decide whether this option is right for your financial needs.
+Here, we’ll look at the pros and cons of personal loans so you can decide whether this option will help you.

 What is a personal loan?

-A personal loan is one in which you can receive the funds by direct deposit into a checking account or receive by check, and repay the loan in installments.
-There are a few different kinds such as unsecured personal loans (which require no collateral), secured personal loans (which do require collateral), variable-rate loans (which have interest rates that can vary), and fixed-rate loans (which have interest rates that do not change).
+A personal loan is money borrowed from banks or lenders for various purposes, such as consolidating debt or covering unexpected expenses.
+With a personal loan, you receive funds directly and repay the loan in installments.
+There are a few different types of personal loans, such as unsecured personal loans (which require no collateral), secured personal loans (which do require collateral), variable-rate loans (which have interest rates that can vary), and fixed-rate loans (which have interest rates that do not change).

 What makes personal loans unique?

-But as with mortgages and auto loans, the kind of personal loan you’re eligible for and what sort of interest rate you’re offered will depend on factors like your income, the loan duration, the loan amount and your credit score.
+But as with mortgages and auto loans, the personal loan amount you’re eligible for and what interest rate you’re offered will depend on factors like your income, the loan duration, the loan amount, and your creditworthiness.

 Applying for Personal Loans

-If you’ve ever gotten a credit card, applying for a personal loan will be familiar.
-You must provide your lender with your personal financial information.
-The lender will process your application, which includes running a hard credit inquiry, deciding whether you qualify for the loan and determining what loan amount for which you’ll be approved.
+To apply for a personal loan, you must provide your lender with personal financial information, including your income.
+The lender will process your application, which includes running a hard credit inquiry, deciding whether you qualify for the loan and determining what loan amount you can borrow.

-If you’re approved, you’ll receive the loan as a lump sum and will pay it back in monthly installments over a preset period of time.
+If you’re approved, you’ll receive your funds as a lump sum and will pay the loan back in monthly installments over a preset period.

 Pros of Personal Loans

-Because taking out a personal loan involves the responsibility of making consistent monthly payments for up to five years, you need to keep the benefits and risks of a personal loan in mind as you decide whether it’s the right move for you financially.
+Because taking out a personal loan involves making consistent monthly payments for a certain period of time, you need to keep the pros and cons of a personal loan in mind as you decide whether it’s the right move for you financially.
 Here are some advantages that come with this type of loan:

 Predictable payments

-As mentioned, personal loans are generally fixed-rate, and that means your payments will be stable and predictable from one month to the next.
-If you need to finance an emergency expense or home improvement, a personal loan is one way you can do that with steady, consistent monthly payments.
+Personal loans are generally fixed-rate.
+That means your interest rate remains the same over the life of the loan, therefore your payments will be predictable from one month to the next.
+If you need to finance an emergency expense or home improvement, a personal loan is one way you can do that with predictable monthly payments.

 Fast application

 Personal loans tend to be processed quickly.
-Once you’ve provided all your information, your lender will know in short order whether you qualify for a loan.
+Once you’ve provided all your information, depending on the lender’s underwriting process, your lender will know in short order whether you qualify for a loan.

 Flexibility

-Though some lenders will put restrictions on how you use a personal loan, you can use your personal loan for nearly anything in many cases.
-It is important to know that personal loans cannot be used for paying off educational expenses like college tuition or paying a down payment on a home.
+While you can use your personal loan for nearly anything, it is important to know that most lenders do not allow personal loans be used to pay educational expenses like college tuition or used as a down payment on a mortgage.

-This means that personal loans are some of the most flexible lending products in helping you cover your expenses and financial needs.
-With your personal loan, you’ll have the option of repaying your loan over a longer period of time with convenient, simple installments.
+Personal loans are some of the most flexible lending products in helping you cover your expenses and financial needs.
+With your personal loan, you’ll have the option of repaying your loan over a set period of time.

 Build credit

-Having a good credit score is important when it comes time to make a large purchase, such as buying a home.
+Good credit is important when it comes time to financing a large purchase, such as buying a home.
 Building credit, however, can take years.
-One way to get started early is by taking out a smaller personal loan and making sure you make the payments on time.
+One way to get started early is by taking out a smaller personal loan and ensuring you make the payments on time.

 No collateral

-Personal loans are typically unsecured and do not require any collateral.
+Personal loans are typically unsecured and do not require collateral.
 This means that personal loans may have a higher APR than some secured loans, but it also means that your risk is limited.
-Still, you should remember that defaulting on a personal loan can have serious consequences for your credit score.
+Still, you should remember that defaulting on a personal loan can have serious consequences to your credit.

 Easy debt consolidation

-If you can qualify for a personal loan with an interest rate that’s lower than the average interest rate of your current debts, you can pay them back all at once in exchange for a single, more manageable monthly payment by consolidating those debts into a personal loan.
+If you can qualify for a personal loan with an interest rate that’s lower than the current interest rate of your debts, you can pay them back all at once in exchange for a single, more manageable monthly payment by consolidating those debts into a personal loan.

 Cons of Personal Loans